minepkg/companion-fabric/README.md

 This fabric mod connects the minepkg CLI to Minecraft.

-It currently enabled minepkg to skip the main menu and immediately join a server or start a single player session.
+It currently enables minepkg to skip the main menu and immediately join a server or start a single player session.